Murderlon/the-things-network/docs/product-biography.md

 - Reaching their target audience.
 - Finding professional partners who can build solid solutions with TTN.

-If you were to take a look at their website, you'll only see a map with the locations of the connected gateways as can be seen above.
-Owners of a gateway can log-in to gain insights into their gateway's traffic, but that's only for those who are authorised to see it.
-There isn't something that shows what is really going on inside the network for newcomers or people interested in metrics beyond their sole gateway.

 ##### Expectations

 The challenges from the meeting also resulted in certain expectations.